curl/everything-curl/usingcurl-proxies.md

 have a desire to investigate even TLS encrypted traffic.

-To do this, they require users to install a custom "trust root" (CA cert) in the client, and then the proxy terminates all TLS traffic from the client and impersonates the remote server and then acts like a proxy.
-The proxy then sends back a generated certificate signed by the custom CA. Such proxy setups are usually transparently capturing all traffic from clients to TCP port 443 on a remote machine.
+To do this, they require users to install a custom "trust root" (CA cert) in the client, and then the proxy terminates all TLS traffic from the client, impersonates the remote server and acts like a proxy.
+The proxy then sends back a generated certificate signed by the custom CA. Such proxy setups usually transparently capture all traffic from clients to TCP port 443 on a remote machine.
 Running curl in such a network would also get its HTTPS traffic captured.

-This practice of course allows the middle man to decrypt and actually snoop on all TLS traffic.
+This practice, of course, allows the middle man to decrypt and actually snoop on all TLS traffic.

 ### Non-HTTP protocols over HTTP proxy

 An "HTTP proxy" means the proxy itself speaks HTTP.
-HTTP proxies are primarily made to proxy HTTP but it is also fairly common that they support other some other protocols as well.
-In particular FTP is fairly commonly supported.
+HTTP proxies are primarily used to proxy HTTP but it is also fairly common that they support other protocols as well.
+In particular, FTP is fairly commonly supported.

 When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get